-Baby Sussex, Archie Harrison Has Red Hair Like Prince Harry Says A Royal Source
+Archie Harrison Has Red Hair Like Prince Harry, Says A Royal Source

 — The Washington Time Post (@washington_time) August 16, 2019

-When the Duke and Duchess of Sussex have been asked who Archie Harrison favors, his mother, Meghan Markle said, “We’re still trying to figure that out,” with Prince Harry adding, “Everyone says babies change so much over two weeks.”
+When the Duke and Duchess of Sussex were asked who Archie Harrison favors, his mother said, “We’re still trying to figure that out,” with Prince Harry adding, “Everyone says babies change so much over two weeks.”

 In his baby pictures, Prince Harry actually appeared blonde, so it is difficult to tell through photos in the first year.